Teams of middle and high school-aged students are challenged to design, build, and program a robot to play a floor game against other teams creations.

 The really cool thing about FTC is that all skill levels are welcomed and needed, technical or non-technical.
 Students and adult team members are encouraged to bring any skills they already have, like coding, electronics, metalworking, graphic design, web creation, public speaking, videography, and more.
 Adult coaches guide students as they gain skills and confidence in a sportive, inclusive environment.

-Each season concludes with regional championship events and an exciting FIRST Championship.
+Each season concludes with regional championship events and an exciting FIRST World Championship.